Iran University of Medical Sciences • Journals

 Confidentiality

-Reviewers and editors must not upload manuscripts or non-public data to public AI tools; any institutionally approved tools must be used in ways that preserve confidentiality and maintain human accountability.
+Reviewers and editors must not upload manuscripts or non-public data to public AI tools; human accountability must remain central.

-• Disclosure to editors where such tools are used
+• Disclosure to editors where tools are used

 General author guidance